Behaviour and Safety

 - St Martin's Church of England Primary School has recruitment procedures that support the safeguarding of young people, as laid out in the school’s recruitment policy and DBS Clearance procedure and national guidance.

 - Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.

-Our Designated Child Protection Co-ordinators include Liz Carter (Headteacher, DCPC 2), Jez Carter (Senior Leader, DCPC 1) and Paula White (Family Liaison Officer, DCPC 1).
-The school governors responsible for Child Protection are Dr P Stone and Mrs L Timmins.
+Our Designated Child Protection Co-ordinators include Liz Carter (Headteacher), Jez Carter and Sue James (Heads of School) Nicky Binks ( Assistant Head) Emma Mauger ( Senior Leader) and Paula White (Family Liaison Officer).
+The school governor responsible for Child Protection is Mrs L Timmins.

 The most frequently used and highly effective reward for good behaviour will be praise from members of staff and other children.
 Children are rewarded for a variety of achievements including good work, greater effort, or being helpful, and can earn raffle tickets for the merit cup, or have their name added to the merit book.